jfr3000/drip/README.md

 `console.log("HELLO")`.

 ## NFP rules
-More information about how the app calculates fertility status and bleeding predictions in the [wiki on Gitlab](https://gitlab.com/bloodyhealth/drip/wikis/home)
+More information about how the app calculates fertility status and bleeding predictions in the [wiki on Gitlab](https://gitlab.com/bloodyhealth/drip/wikis/home).

 ## Adding a new tracking icon

 1. We use [fontello](http://fontello.com/) to create icon fonts for us.
 You need to upload the complete set of tracking icons (bleeding, cervical mucus, ...) including the new icon you wish to add, all in SVG.
-2. Download webfont from fontello
+2. Download webfont from fontello.
 3. Copy both the content of `config.json` and `font.tff` into `assets/fonts`, replacing it with the current content of `config-drip-icon-font.json` and `drip-icon-font.tff`.
 4. Now run the following command in your console:
     ```